Oghma-Infinium/Fahluaan/README.md

 ## Updating the modlist

+Versioning for the list will adhere to the following format: `MAJOR.MINOR.PATCH`.
+ - `MAJOR`: Any release with a number change here will be considered a major update as at least 1 area of the list was massively overhauled.
+These updates with **NEVER** be save safe.
+ - `MINOR`: Any release with a number change here will be considered a minor update, these updates will usually not be save safe, unless otherwise specified.
+ - `PATCH`: Any release with a number change here will be considered a patch, these updates should be save safe and will be used primarily for bugfixes.
+ - In some rare cases you may see a fourth slot be used, which I will refer to as `HOTFIX`.
+These list "updates" will be used if the list needs to be recompiled for any reason.
+There will be no changes in these "updates" as they are purely for maintenance.
 Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Fahluaan/blob/main/CHANGELOG.md) and back up your saves.
 You may need to start a new game after certain updates.
 Updating is like installing the list.
 Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.